araobp/live/README.md

 To deploy the SvelteKit 5 application to a Raspberry Pi, follow these steps:

 1.  **Build and Transfer:**
-    Use the following shell script to automate the build process and transfer the application to your Raspberry Pi.
+    Use the following shell script to automate the build and transfer of the application to your Raspberry Pi.

     ```bash
     PASSWORD="******"